sacrefies/csc643_bigdata/project2/docs/report.md

 The implementation incorporates `Google Cloud BigQuery` library to execute some simple queries towards Google's public data set `Hacker News`, and display the query results on a HTML template.

-The source consists of 2 parts:
+The source consists of 3 parts:
++ [x] A settings/configuration module to manage the global/customizable configurations
-+ A wrapper class `BigQuery` which provides major features to facilitate query execution.
++ [x] A wrapper class `BigQuery` which provides major features to facilitate query execution.
 Such class masks out the complexity of library `google.cloud.bigquery`.
-+ A web application which conforms to the convention of [WebApp2][webapp2] and [Google App Engine][goog_python_app_engine], and which handles the requests from the web clients.
++ [x] A web application which conforms to the convention of [WebApp2][webapp2] and [Google App Engine][goog_python_app_engine], and which handles the requests from the web clients.

 ### Technical Architecture
 Exclusively, the architecture of this App is designed on top of and for [WebApp2][webapp2] and [Google App Engine][goog_python_app_engine].